The challenges of waiting for child care

 Maria’s patience and determination paid off when she received the good news from Children’s Council: a subsidized child care slot had opened up for her son.
 She was off the wait list.
 “Being able to have child care continuity allowed me to focus on work and my studies.”

-She has also become an active participant in child care advocacy through Parent Voices.
-This past summer Maria spoke before the Board of Supervisors as they debated the merits of increased funding for child care in the city.
+Maria is also an active participant in child care advocacy through our chapter of Parent Voices.
+She has spoken to the Board of Supervisors as they debated the merits of increased funding for child care in the city.
 She told the Board:

 Maria says, “Without Children’s Council, I would not be able to work and go to school.
 The support I’ve been given has been amazing.”

-Each year at Children’s Council, we help thousands of parents like Maria break the cycle of poverty by connecting them to quality, affordable child care.
+Each year at Children’s Council, we help thousands of parents like Maria break the cycle of poverty.
 But every day, thousands more families are still waiting.
-Indeed, when it comes to child care, every day counts.